Jay Farner

 Jay Farner (born March 24, 1973) is an American businessman and investor.
-He is the chief executive officer of Detroit-based mortgage-lending companies Quicken Loans, Rocket Mortgage, and Rocket Companies.
+He is the founder and CEO of Ronin Capital Partners, a venture capital firm.
+Previously, Farner was the Vice Chairman and chief executive officer of Rocket Companies (formerly known as Quicken Loans), which includes Rocket Mortgage, the nation's largest retail mortgage lender.
+Farner was also the CEO of Rock Holdings incorporated.

 Early life and education

-Jay graduated with a bachelor's degree in finance from Michigan State University in 1996, where he restarted its business fraternity Delta Sigma Pi.
-He lives in the Detroit area with his wife, Wendi, and their three children.
+In 1995, Jay Farner graduated with a bachelor's degree in Finance from Michigan State University.
+There, he restarted its business fraternity Delta Sigma Pi.
+Farner currently resides in the Detroit area.